oupirum/cheatsheets/Docker.md

 -----------------------------------------
 ### Images <a id="docker-cli-images"></a>

-Build a new image with version tag:
+Build a new image with a version tag:
 ```sh
 docker build -t <name>:<tag> <src_path>
 ```